 What is Car Reliability?

-We hear the term car reliability often, but what does it mean for a vehicle to be deemed reliable?
+Youmight hear the term car reliability often, but what does it mean for a vehicle to be deemed reliable?
 In general, reliability points to how long the car can be driven under normal circumstances without requiring major repairs.
 Of course, maintenance and regular service are still to be expected.
-There’s no way around oil changes, brake replacements and needing new tires.
+There’s no way around oil changes, brake replacements, and needing new tires.